In baseball, all your warmup practice goes in vain if you don't hit the ball. You only stand a chance to play and win if your bat hits the ball.

 If emails get higher spam complaints, ISPs will take it as a negative sign and mark your future emails as spam emails.

-• Sending emails to non-existing, abandoned, wrong, or invalid email addresses
+- Sending emails to non-existent, or incorrect email addresses

 All these signal ISPs that you are not following the email list best practices for cleaning your email list.

-Poor list hygiene affects your sender's reputation by increasing your chance of hitting spam traps which are email addresses to capture the spammers.
+Poor list hygiene affects your sender's reputation by increasing your chance of hitting spam traps, which are email addresses that capture spammers.
 If you keep hitting spam traps, your reputation will go downhill, and so will the deliverability.

 7. The behavior of recipients

-If your emails are getting delivered to the inbox, that doesn't mean you will enjoy the same rate forever.
-Mailbox algorithms check the recipient's actions and behavior, including
+If your emails are getting delivered to the inbox, you will still enjoy the same rate for a while.
+Mailbox algorithms check the recipient's actions and behaviour, asking the following questions:

-A continuous negative email engagement will accumulate over time signaling to ISPs that your emails might not be relevant to the recipient.
+A continuous negative email engagement will accumulate over time, signaling the ISPs that your emails might not be relevant to the recipient.
 So, going forward, your emails will land in the junk folder.

-8. The subject line and content of the emails
+8. The subject line and content of the email

 Among the big factors, the email content seems insignificant, but it still affects email deliverability.